You Never Can Tell by Chris Green

 You might imagine that emergency situations like would be tense, but in reality very little happens.
 Soon, because they can do nothing about it, people accept the situation and start drifting away.
-Dog Walking Man is probably miles away with his bull terrier and Sticky Fingers Man has probably found a welcoming pub, somewhere where he can tell his tales of the glory days with the blues band that never quite made it.
+Jesus beard is probably back at home lighting a big spliff and Sticky Fingers Man has probably found a welcoming pub, somewhere where he can tell his tales of the glory days with the blues band that never quite made it.

 ‘I expect Lemon Jelli is full up now,’ I say to Annie.
 ‘They’re probably all going there.’

 ‘Do you want to go back?’
 Annie asks.

 We take a look at each other and decide to give it a miss.
 We listen to the busker making his way through the Paul Simon songbook instead.

 ‘We can get some in Exeter tomorrow,’ Annie says.

 Eventually, without any explanation, we are given the all clear.
 It takes half an hour or so to get out of the car park and then we find ourselves in a formidable queue of traffic.
 Everybody is trying to get out of Newton Abbot.
 Annie is on her iPhone, trawling the news sites to find information about the incident.